Bancada Socialista

-The Bancada Socialista is a left-wing parliamentary group in the Peruvian Congress.
+The Socialist Caucus (Spanish:Bancada Socialista) is a left-wing parliamentary group in the Peruvian Congress.
 It was formed in July 2024.

 History

 During the 2021-2026 parliamentary period, several congressmen elected under the Free Peru party resigned from the party or disengaged politically, forming a dissident bloc.

 In July 2024, these congressmen formally formed the Bancada Socialista and submitted a list to the Congressional Board of Directors, with Silvana Robles as their candidate to preside over that body.

 The motions in Impeachment of Dina Boluarte were promoted by the Bancada Socialista.

 Members

 The congressmen who make it up are: